gitlabhq/gitlabhq/doc/development/doc_styleguide.md

 - The Markdown way of using an image inside a document is:
   `![Proper description what the image is about](img/document_image_title.png)`
-- Always use a proper description what the image is about.
+- Always use a proper description for what the image is about.
 That way, when a browser fails to show the image, this text will be used as an alternative description
 - If there are consecutive images with little text between them, always add